|

 This question is concerned only

-with the event that you transmit in stereo.
+with stereo broadcast.
 In this case it's preferable

 to synchronise the RDS subcarrier with the 19 kHz pilot signal, rather than leave these